 In addition to their respective base salaries, each of the following Senior Executive Officers may be awarded an annual performance bonus upon satisfaction of certain milestones upon the sole discretion of the Remuneration and Nomination Committee.

-Other material terms of each of these agreements are identified over the page.
+Other material terms of each of these agreements are identified below.